yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 - If the ACME STAR run is successful (i.e., Order' is "valid"), IdO copies the "star-certificate" URL from Order' to Order and moves its state "valid".

-The NDC can now download, install and use the certificate bearing the name delegated by the IdO.
+The NDC can now download, install and use the short-term certificate bearing the name delegated by the IdO.
+This sequence of actions is repeated until the STAR certificate expires or the IdO decides to cancel the automatic renewal process with the ACME STAR CA.

 Note that, because the identity validation is suppressed, the NDC sends the finalize request, including the CSR, to the IdO immediately after the Order has